 That’s right, it’s March Madness time.
 Even if you’re not a committed NCAA sports fan, many of your customers and prospects follow their favorite matchups.

-March Madness is a great way to capture attention and demonstrate you connect with people at a personal level.
+March Madness is a great way to capture attention and demonstrate you connect with people on a personal level.
 However, this isn’t the time to send a foam #1 finger or a team jersey — if you’re doing this, you’re doing it wrong.

 Not to worry, though.
 We’re going to give you the plays you need to use an event like March Madness in a way that drives your sales teams straight to the net for an easy alley-oop.